In this tutorial, you will learn how to use nslookup to check DNS records.

 How DNS works

 Computer and other network devices communicate by IP address.
-It would be hard to remember the IP address of every website or resource you access, words are easier to remember.
+It would be hard to remember the IP address of every website or resource you access, domain names are easier to remember.
 DNS will take the easy to remember name and map it to the IP address so devices can communicate.

 Below I walk through how a computer uses DNS to resolve names.